pytorch/pytorch/docs/source/notes/autograd.rst

 The first point means that if a tensor is referenced in different places, the inplace operation should modify all these references.
 The second point means that no extra memory allocation should be done under the hood otherwise it would defeat the purpose of inplace operations.

-To be able to fulfill these two needs, we make inplace operations actually be inplace during the forward pass giving exactely the same behavior as any other non-autograd library that provides inplace operations.
+To be able to fulfill these two needs, we make inplace operations actually be inplace during the forward pass giving exactly the same behavior as any other non-autograd library that provides inplace operations.
 To be able to compute the gradients, we consider that there are different versions of the tensor that existed and that the user tensor always points to the latest version.
 This allows us to write the automatic differentiation rules as before.